pskowronek/home-air-quality-and-assistant/README.md

   - initiate reboot

 The assistant itself can be easily reconfigured to understand additional commands - one must edit [config.yaml](https://github.com/pskowronek/home-air-quality-and-assistant/blob/master/assistant/config.yaml) and specialized [bash scripts](https://github.com/pskowronek/home-air-quality-and-assistant/tree/master/assistant/scripts) can be written to execute those commands.
-A default configuration tries to react for two invocation words: [Cybill](https://en.wikipedia.org/wiki/Cybill_Shepherd) and [Bruce](https://en.wikipedia.org/wiki/Bruce_Willis) (we've got their posters on the wall behind, hence the idea for invocation words).
+A default configuration tries to react for two invocation sentences: Hey [Cybill](https://en.wikipedia.org/wiki/Cybill_Shepherd) and Hey [Bruce](https://en.wikipedia.org/wiki/Bruce_Willis) (we've got their posters on the wall behind, hence the idea for invocation words).
 This can also be easily reconfigured.
 Each of the invocation words can have their voice adjusted, for example Cybill answers with a female voice, whereas Bruce with a male voice.

 Some sample commands that are available out of the box:
-  - Bruce (...wait for ack sound...) what is the weather like?
+  - Hey Bruce (...wait for ack sound...) what is the weather like?
-  - Cybill (...) what is the weather tomorrow?
+  - Hey Cybill (...) what is the weather tomorrow?
-  - Bruce (...) how is the Moon today?
+  - Hey Bruce (...) how is the Moon today?
-  - Cybill (...) show my stocks
+  - Hey Cybill (...) show my stocks
-  - Bruce (...) show me calendar
+  - Hey Bruce (...) show me calendar
-  - Cybill (...) tell me a joke
+  - Hey Cybill (...) tell me a joke
-  - Bruce (...) show me uptime
+  - Hey Bruce (...) show me uptime
-  - Cybill (...) reboot now
+  - Hey Cybill (...) reboot now

 Of course voice recognition isn't perfect - a lot depends on soundcard & mike quality.
 Also, there are a lot of false positives for the invocation words (it wakes up while somebody is talking) - WiP :)